The Imperfect Storm

 Photo taken 9/16/10 - it may look pretty but it is NYC in the storm that brought torrents of rain and a tornado with it too - lots of trees down everywhere and mass transit (LIRR) at a standstill in a matter of about 10 minutes.

-Origins: This image of the Statue of Liberty with storm clouds in the background might be described by viewers using any number of adjectives: beautiful, ominous, prophetic, majestic, etc. For our purposes, however, the single most relevant adjective is ... fake.
+Origins: These images of the Statue of Liberty in the midst of a hurricane might be described by viewers using any number of adjectives: beautiful, ominous, prophetic, majestic, etc. For our purposes, however, the single most relevant adjective is ... fake.

-The appearance of this image in the latter part of September 2010 was no doubt prompted by the occurrence of a tornado that hit New York City on 16 September 2010, as captured in numerous photographs and the following video clips:
+The second image originally appeared in the latter part of September 2010, prompted by the occurrence of a tornado that hit New York City on 16 September 2010.

-However, the image displayed above isn't a genuine photograph of that storm; it's a digital manipulation created by merging a picture of the Statue of Liberty with a separate photograph of a supercell thunderstorm snapped in Nebraska by photographer Mike Hollingshead on 28 May 2004:
+However, that isn't a genuine photograph of any New York storm either: it's a digital manipulation created by merging a picture of the Statue of Liberty with a separate photograph of a supercell thunderstorm snapped in Nebraska by photographer Mike Hollingshead on 28 May 2004:

 Click to enlarge